Welcome to the world of The Big Lemon!

 In 2006 a group of people got together in a pub in Brighton to discuss public transport and decided to set up a local bus service which would be affordable, environmentally sustainable and a pleasure for passengers to use.

 The Big Lemon now operates local bus services and bus & coach hire for a wide variety of private parties, weddings, sports clubs, schools, colleges, universities, business and conferences.
 We also run festival coaches to a wide range of music festivals and outdoor events such as Glastonbury, Bestival, Reading, Latitude, Shambala and Lewes Bonfire.

-Our mission is to enable everyone to get around their communities in an environmentally-sustainable way.
+Our mission is to enable everyone to get around their communities in an affordable, enjoyable, and environmentally-sustainable way.

 Our 2030 Vision

 By 2030 every community in the UK has access to affordable, sustainable transport, using zero-emissions vehicles powered by renewable energy and owned by the local community

 Get in touch if you’d like us to get to work in your community!

 Have a look behind the scenes…

 Community is a big part of life at The Big Lemon.
 We are owned and run by members of the community and actively encourage members of the community to buy shares in the company.
 We regularly get out and about to talk to members of the community and host public meetings where people can come and discuss their thoughts, ideas and concerns with us and other members of the community.